DorienP/trinkets2gold/README.md

 ## Developed by Dorien, Habib, Kyle

+*cabal build may have taken beyond deadline to submit so some default imports may have compilation error.

 ## The Challenge: Concurrency
 You are writing a game where users trade the trinkets they gather for gold tokens.
 There are hundreds of users performing this simultaneously.
 Write a plutus program to process as many script inputs as possible in a particular block.
 * Concurrency concept